 Hellenic American University was established as a United States institution of higher education on May 11, 2004 through an Act of the General Court of the State of New Hampshire.
 This legislation created a fully American university chartered in the Granite State.

-Hellenic American University’s degree programs are regulated, approved, and regularly monitored by the New Hampshire’s Department of Education, Division of Higher Education -- Higher Education Commission.
-Hellenic American University is accredited by the New England Association of Schools and Colleges (NEASC) through its Commission on Institutions of Higher Education.
+Hellenic American University’s degree programs are regulated, approved, and regularly monitored by the New Hampshire’s Department of Education, Division of Educator Support and Higher Education -- Higher Education Commission.
+Hellenic American University is accredited by the New England Commission of Higher Education (NECHE).

 Hellenic American University operates two instructional locations: one in Nashua, New Hampshire and the other in Athens, Greece.

 Mission of the University

 Hellenic American University has a mission to provide quality, American higher education that is interdisciplinary, career-relevant and interculturally informed.
 It strives to educate its students to be global citizens who are solidly grounded in the liberal arts and equipped to contribute to the economic and social development of their communities.
 The University’s research initiatives aim to foster the creation and dissemination of knowledge in the arts and humanities, social and natural sciences, business, and technology.

 In fulfilling its mission the University seeks to: